Stratus cloud: Mutatus mother cloud

 Stratus only has one mutatus mother cloud.
 Stratus stratocumulomutatus clouds occur when stratocumulus opacus patches fuse to create a stratiform layer.

 Accessory clouds and supplementary feature

-Stratus clouds don't produce accessory clouds, but a supplementary feature praecipitatio is derived from Latin, which means "precipitation".
-Stratus clouds are too low to produce virga, or rain shears that evaporate before reaching the ground, although higher stratus clouds can produce it.
+Stratus clouds do not produce accessory clouds, but a supplementary feature praecipitatio is derived from Latin, which means "precipitation".
+Stratus clouds are generally too low to produce virga, or rain shears that evaporate before reaching the ground, although higher stratus clouds can produce it.

 Forecast

 A stratus cloud can form from stratocumulus spreading out under an inversion, indicating a continuation of prolonged cloudy weather with drizzle for several hours and then an improvement as it breaks into stratocumulus.
 Stratus clouds can persist for days in anticyclone conditions.
 It is common for a stratus to form on a weak warm front, rather than the usual nimbostratus.

 Effects on climate

 According to Sednev, Menon, and McFarquhar, Arctic stratus and other low-level clouds form roughly 50% of the annual cloud cover in Arctic regions, causing a large effect on the energy emissions and absorptions through radiation.